JeffAbrahamson/hosts/p27/nantes-2.md

 Since telegraf.conf has my influx password in it, I'd rather it not be world readable.
 On my system, telegraf runs as user telegraf.

+I can test the config file thus:

+    $ telegraf --input-filter dovecot --test

+That command also accepts a --config flag to point to a not-yet-in-production config file.

 Now I can do a quick test:

 	$ influx